Abel Heywood: Early life

-Heywood was born into a poor family in Prestwich, who moved to Manchester after Heywood's father died in 1812.
+Abel was born into a poor family in Prestwich, who moved to Manchester after Heywood's father died in 1812.
 Abel obtained a basic education at the Anglican Bennett Street School, and at the age of nine started work in a warehouse for 1s and 6d a week.
 He supplemented his energetic autodidactism by attending the Mechanics' Institute, and following a summary dismissal by his manufacturing employer set up a penny reading room in Manchester at some point in 1831.
 He gained the Manchester agency for The Poor Man's Guardian, and made a point of refusing to pay the stamp duty intended to suppress mass publishing, being imprisoned in 1832 for four months for refusing to pay a £48 fine.
 Even though subject to heavy fines repeatedly throughout the next two years (which he paid), he continued his commitment to inexpensive newspapers.
 His bookselling business in Oldham Street was successful and continued for many years.